shanekm/AdaptiveCodeViaCSharp/ReadMe.txt

 		ex4.
 Factory Isolation Pattern
 		- only required when target interface does not implement IDisposable
+		- only applicable when the product of the factory may or may not implement IDisposable.
+So it effectively forces all implementations to provide a public Dispose() method adding using{} block will dispose of IdbConnection object
 		- factory isolation pattern replaces the common Create() method which returns an instance of a class, instead providing With() method which accepts lambda method that has the factory product as a parameter
+		- allows to manage the lifetime of a database connection
 		- advantage here is that the lifetime of the factory product is explicitly linked to the lambda method scope (lambda ends = instance of class ends as well)

 		public class IsolationConnectionFactory : IConnectionIsolationFactory {